rpav/cl-autowrap/cl-plus-c.md

 * `&` at the end of the form means "return the address of", so you can't set that
+* `string` at the end of a form means "convert this to a lisp string", and can't be set
 * You may not set the value of a record directly

 **Safety note:** There isn't much safety here!
 Nothing stops you from